adept/pg_relusage/README.md

 ## Development and testing

-You can run `./all_tests.sh` to run tests for all supported PostgreSQL versions or `./run_test 11` to test just the specific version (11, in this case).
+In addition to `make install && make installcheck`, you can run `./all_tests.sh` to run tests in the Docker container (which will test all supported PostgreSQL versions) or `./run_test 11` to test just the specific version (11, in this case).